Arttu Viljakainen

-I’ve been coding for a living for 15 years, and writing code for 25 years.
+I’ve been coding for a living for 15 years, and writing code for some 20 years.
 I intend to keep on doing that.

 I intend to study teams and get better at making exceptional teams emerge.